 - The second thing I like to do is add butter to my rice.
 I never used to but I find that a little fat helps the rice cook plus it gives it a ton of extra flavor.
 When I make Indian or Asian inspired dishes with rice I use a big heaping spoonful of the fat from coconut milk.
 This dish uses slightly more than a LITTLE butter but I promise its soooo good.

-Lastly, read the directions of your rice.
+- Lastly, read the directions of your rice.
 It sounds like a no brainer but not every grain is the same.
 I always though rice was 1:1.
 Meaning for every cup of rice you use one cup of water.
 For a lot of variations this is true.
 But for some, like Jasmine or Basmati it’s usually a little more.
 So that was throwing me off for a really long time and resulted in a lot of bad batches of rice.

 Flavor infusions are a must!